KyleM157/jettywatch/index.markdown

 #### Thursday 9/11

-Thursday looks like a wind switch setup with some swell remaining from Wednesday.
-I'm seeing different wind forecasts depending on the model, but earlier is better depending on when the wind shifts.
+At first this looked like a wind switch setup, but now it appears that the wind won't be turning offshore until after dark.
+However, it looks like it will be at least doable, and surf heights are likely going to trend higher than I previously forcasted at around stomach-chest high.
 Large tide swings are in effect with high tide at ~10:30 am at 5.64 feet of water.
 That will turn off most breaks in the area, so plan your surf accordingly.
-Currently, I'd expect waves in the waist high range with ok shape.
-Find a bar that works with easterly wind swell.
+Find a bar that works with easterly wind swell and expect to deal with some surface texture.

 Notes: Watch your local wind but be aware of the mid morning high tide.
-Personally, I'd expect early AM to be the best option.

-Best board: Groveler or Longboard
+The afternoon/evening session may turn out to be the best option with the current wind forecast, but early am sees the most size.

+Best board: It's windswell, but it's looking like most boards will work tomorrow, assuming you find the right sandbar.
+Expect choppy conditions.

 ---

+#### Friday 9/12

+Wind is looking like an issue, but there should still be some swell around.
+I wouldn't expect much quality, but if you have nothing else to do, give it a look early am or before dark.
+Avoid midday high tide and wind.

+---

+#### Weekend of 9/13-9/14

+I would expect some lonboardable waves for the weekend with Sunday possibly offering some grovel waves for the experinced folks.
+Wind is light offshore early am both days and is worth a look.
+I'd expect surf heights for Saturday to be in the knee to thigh range and Sunday to be in the waist high range.
+There is some variability in the forecast that far out, so take this with a grain of salt.

+---

 #### Next Week

-I'm not seeing a ton for next week.
-GFS models are showing some potential swell around 9/16-9/17.
-It's too early to get to any specifics.
+It's far out, but we could see a notable swell event late next week around 9/19 that would peak around 9/22.
+Way too early to tell, but there's hope for better surf on the horizon.

+As for the tropics, there is a greater than 20% chance of cyclone formation through 9/16 and >40% chance for the week of 9/17-9/23.
+Currently, I'm not seeing anything spin up on the GFS, but we are still in hurricane season.

 ---